General Glossary

 Inflammation of the throat.

-- Dancing Plague (or Mania)search for term
+Dancing Plague (or Mania)

 St. Vitus' Dance.